 Similarly, in Casino Royale it's mentioned Bond was picked for the mission precisely because he's such a good card player.
 Yet in the actual poker game he loses badly until he gets dealt a fantastically good hand.
-(Of course, this is partly due to the fact that real card experts are very boring to watch as they do their best to remain emotionless and spend a lot of time folding early to minimize losses.)
+(Of course, this is partly because real card experts are very boring to watch as they do their best to remain emotionless and spend a lot of time folding early to minimize losses.)

 In The Experts, John Travolta's character - who thinks he's in a Nebraska town (he and Arye Gross's character are actually in a Russian town full of KGB spies training to be sleeper agents) - asks if anyone there knows how to dance.
 Kelly Preston's character says "I know how to dance," and the two promptly demonstrate that while he knows how to, it's a different story in her case.
 (Then again, let's cut them some slack as this was where they met - they were married four years later and remain a couple to this day.)

 In Pitch Perfect, Beca is supposedly a DJ and a producer.
 She goes out of her way to mention to her father that she intends to be a producer, as opposed to just a DJ.
 However, you never see her produce any original music, or hear any of her original productions.
 Any time she does anything music related on her computer, she has DJ software open, not production software.
 In the scene where she walks into the radio station and hears "her song" playing, the song is either a remix or a mashup, not an original.